TomArcher/technical-blog/content/posts/five-second-rule-explored/index.md

 Multiply these together and you get a number that tells you how hospitable your food is to germs.

 Finally, germs do not arrive linearly.
 They rush in fast at first, then slow down as the easy-to-transfer germs make the jump.
-It is like filling a sponge: the first squeeze of water soaks it, but topping it off takes longer.
-That is our rate constant \\(\beta\\).
+It is like pouring sand into a jar: the first handful drops in quickly, but as the jar fills, you have to shake and settle it to fit more.
+That tapering-off is what our rate constant \(\beta\) represents.

 ---